chloejones9464/a-and-b-roofing-services/README.md

 ### Typography
 I used Google Fonts to import fonts to use for the website.

 I went with a combination on Nunito and Sans-Serif.
-Discussed with the company, these fonts seems very approachable, easy and friendly to the eye.
+Discussed with the company, these fonts seem very approachable, easy and friendly to the eye.
 ### Colour Scheme
 As this is a project for an actual company, I've stuck with the color scheme given to me by their logo.
 Very minimalistic but effective.